zhrexx/fe/doc/capi.md

-block of memory (typically greater than 16kb), the block is used by the context to store objects and context state and should remain valid for the lifetime of the context. `fe_close()` should be called when you are finished with a context, this will assure any `ptr` objects are properly garbage collected.
+block of memory (typically greater than 16kb), the block is used by the context to store objects and context state and should remain valid for the lifetime of the context. `fe_close()` should be called when you are finished with a context, this will ensure any `ptr` objects are properly garbage collected.

 ```c